jaketae/hillhouse/README.md

 $ pip install -r requirements.txt
 ```

-3. Perform image stitching on the image of Hillhouse and the music library.
+3. Perform image stitching on the image of Hillhouse and the music building.

 ```
 $ python homography.py